AmpersandTarski/TheToolsWeUse/installation_of_rap.md

 Docker is sheer magic.
 You don't have to understand it to run it.
 However, if you insist on knowing how it is done...

-Here are ten steps to install RAP3 manually on a freshly created server:
+Here are ten steps to install RAP3 manually, without Docker, on a freshly created server:

 #### 1. Setting up a server